The Mathematics Virtual Seminar meets every Wednesday at 2pm. The talk is followed by virtual tea and conversation.

 Each talk is aimed at a broad audience of mathematicians, mathematical cryptographers, and theoretical computer scientists.

-SCHEDULE FOR AUTUMN 2020
+SCHEDULE FOR SPRING 2021

 A list of previous seminars can be found here.